snowdrop/k8s-infra/ansible/playbook/README.md

 # Introduction

+This document introduces some of the key concepts that you should be aware when you play with Ansible in order to configure the environment to let Ansible to access the different machines.

 When we refer to the `controller`, that means that we speak about the machine that executes the `Ansible playbooks` and `roles` and which owns the inventory.
 The `hosts` are the machines where the playbooks and roles are executed against.